csce-315-331-2024a/project-3-full-stack-agile-web-project-3-907-30/sprint_materials/sprint_2/sprint2_plan.md

   - [x] 14.
 Make Customer GUI information view that shows all of the relevant information (general and rewards) on a customer’s account E2 P3 S1 - Gabe
   - [x] 14.
 Create new tables and/or columns in the database holding the extra rewards information E2 P3 T1 - Gabe
   - [ ] 14.
 Make function that queries a customer’s general information E1 P2 T0 - Gabe
-  - [ ] 14.
+  - [x] 14.
 Make function that queries a customer’s purchase history   E1 P2 T0 - Gabe
   - [ ] 14.
 Make a function that queries a customer’s rewards information  E1 P3 T1 - Gabe
 - [ ] 16.
 As a customer, I want to see allergy and dietary information so I can make an informed decision about what to eat. - Chris
   - [ ] 16.
 Have GUI show allergy alerts when the customer selects an item E2 P2 T0 - Chris
   - [ ] 16.
 Make function that retrieves the allergy information for a menu item E1 P2 T0 - Chris
 - [X] 17.
 As a customer, I want to gain points for previous transactions, so I can use that information to get discounted items. - Akshay
   - [X] 17.
-Have GUI give feedback to logged-in customers showing how many points they have earned for an order E1 P3 T0 - Akshay
+Have GUI give feedback to logged-in customers showing how many points they have earned for an order E1 P3 T3 - Akshay
   - [X] 17.
-Have Customer GUI view that shows the rewards they can get with their point balance E2 P3 T0 - Akshay
+Have Customer GUI view that shows the rewards they can get with their point balance E2 P3 T4 - Akshay
   - [X] 17.
-Make function to query what rewards are available with the point total of the given customer E1 P3 T0 - Akshay
+Make function to query what rewards are available with the point total of the given customer E1 P3 T2 - Akshay
 - [ ] 19.
 As a user who is blind, I want to be able to use the website with the help of a screen reader, so that I know what is being displayed.
   - [ ] 19.
 Add screen reader functionality to all GUI items in sprint 2 E1 P1 T0 - Gabe
 - [ ] 20.
 As a user who has poor vision, I want to be able to see and use the website without any additional help, so I can order correctly.